-Whatever you believe about this virus, we know that this chaotic situation’s true source is of the devil and the result of a fallen world.
-The Lord explained that this has upended “church as usual” in so many respects, startling everyone and getting us all out of our normal church routines – and He will use this time for the greatest good.
-It has been somewhat of a “fast” from “church as usual” to change our focus as well as to begin to do things differently.
+We know that chaos’ true source is the devil and the result of a fallen world but the Lord explained that current crises have upended “church as usual” in so many respects, getting us all out of our normal church routines – and He will use this time for the greatest good.
+It has been somewhat of a “fast” from “church as usual” that should change our focus as well as cause us to begin to do things differently.

 Often quoted, Joel 2 is known as a chapter of prelude to revival and harvest before the Lord’s return.
-In Joel 2:17 it says: “Let the priests, the ministers of the LORD, weep between the porch and the altar, and let them say, Spare thy people, O LORD, and give not thine heritage to reproach, that the heathen should rule over them: wherefore should they say among the people, Where is their God?”
+In Joel 2:17, it says: “Let the priests, the ministers of the LORD, weep between the porch and the altar, and let them say, Spare thy people, O LORD, and give not thine heritage to reproach, that the heathen should rule over them: wherefore should they say among the people, Where is their God?”

 Also well known, Joel 2:12 and 13 tells us that we must repent, fast and travail before the Lord’s return: “Now, therefore,” says the Lord, turn to Me with all your heart, with fasting, with weeping, and with mourning.
 So rend your heart, and not your garments; return to the Lord your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm.”

 The scriptures following verse 17 show what will happen after the priests (us) weep, fast, travail and repent: “Then the LORD became jealous for His land, and He spared His people.
 And the LORD answered His people: “Behold, I will send you grain, new wine, and oil.
 And by them you will be satisfied and I will no longer make you a reproach among the nations.
 The northern army I will drive away from you, banishing it to a barren and desolate land, its front ranks into the Eastern Sea, and its rear guard into the Western Sea.
 And its stench will rise; its foul odor will ascend.
 For He has done great things.
 The threshing floors will be full of grain, and the vats will overflow with new wine and oil.
 I will repay you for the years that the swarming locusts have eaten— the young locust, the destroying locust, and the devouring locust— My great army that I sent against you.
 You will have plenty to eat, until you are satisfied.
 You will praise the name of the LORD your God, who has worked wonders for you.
 My people will never again be put to shame.
 Then you will know that I am present in Israel and that I am the LORD your God, and there is no other.
 My people will never again be put to shame.
 And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions” (Joel 2:18-28).

-As the Lord explained more to me about this vision, He reminded me that just as Jesus demonstrated in an episode of righteous anger shortly before he was betrayed, He overturned the money changers’ tables in the Temple in Matthew 21; and the Church is being “upended” similarly in this current situation as well.
-The Word records that Jesus said “…It is written, My house shall be called the house of prayer; but ye have made it a den of thieves.”
+As the Lord explained more to me about the vision, He reminded me that just as Jesus demonstrated righteous anger shortly before he was betrayed, He overturned the money changers’ tables in the Temple in Matthew 21.
+The Church is being “upended” similarly in current situations as well.
+The Word records that Jesus said in this situation: “…It is written, My house shall be called the house of prayer; but ye have made it a den of thieves.”

-As the Lord says in Rev 2:4 & 5 to the Church of Ephesus: “Nevertheless, I have somewhat against thee, because thou hast left thy first love.
+As the Lord says in Rev 2:4-5 to the Church of Ephesus: “Nevertheless, I have somewhat against thee, because thou hast left thy first love.
 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.”

-Please note that the problem does not lie with leadership alone but with all of us since we all have sinned, using the Church for something other than what it should be with our sins of commission and omission, as things other than prayer and worship have attained way too much importance, and above all our lack of love.
+Please note that the problem does not lie with leadership alone but with all of us since we all have sinned, using the Church for something other than what it should be, through sins of commission and omission.
+Things other than prayer and worship have attained way too much importance, and above all we need to repent for our lack of love.

-A familiar scripture, 2 Chron 7:14 also verifies that nations change when we get to the root: “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.”
+A familiar scripture, 2 Chron 7:14, also verifies that nations change when we get to the root: “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.”

-We can see by the Word that judgment always comes first to the House of God (the Church) before it comes to the world in 1 Peter 4:17: “For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?”
+We can see by the Word in 1 Peter 4:17 that judgment always comes first to the House of God (the Church) before it comes to the world: “For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?”

-Adding everything up, sin opens doors and if we humble ourselves corporately and individually, repent and renounce our sin of making the Church something that it should not be, then God will heal our lands of this horrible mess, Reformation will come, and the Bride will be cleansed and made ready for His soon return.
+Adding everything up, sin opens doors – but if we humble ourselves corporately and individually, repent and renounce our sin of making the Church something that it should not be, then God will heal our lands of this horrible mess, Reformation will come and the Bride will be cleansed and made ready for His soon return.